pionere/devilutionX/docs/installing.md

 **Requires firmware v1.5+**

-- Copy the OPK file to `/media/sdcard/APPS/`.
+- Copy [Diablo 1](https://github.com/pionere/devilutionX/releases/download/devilx-nightly/diablo-nightly-rg350.opk) or [Hellfire](https://github.com/pionere/devilutionX/releases/download/devilx-nightly/hellfire-nightly-rg350.opk) OPK file to `/media/sdcard/APPS/`.
 - Copy the MPQ files to `/media/home/.local/share/diasurgical/devilution/`

  **NOTE:** You can copy the MPQ files to sdcard instead and create a symlink at the expected location.
 To do this, SSH into your RG350 and run: